 Avoid Replying Angry Email

-Order pizza, clean the fridge, call long distance anything, but
+Order pizza, clean the fridge, jog on the snow anything, but

 whatever you do, don't respond to an email when you're still mad.